 Why get involved with Etsy?
 Well, since its inception in 2005, Etsy rapidly solidified a position as one of the primary marketplaces for online commerce – especially for handmade, crafted and vintage goods.
-With over 54 million members, Etsy’s 2.69 million sellers have more than enough traffic to move a product list of roughly 60 million.
+With over 81 million active buyers, Etsy’s 4.1 million sellers have more than enough traffic to move a product list of roughly 60 million.

 Fueling this growth, the meta environment Etsy occupies is also expanding.
 The eCommerce scene is blowing up; overall consumer spending exceeded $601 billion in 2019.
 This is up a whopping 15% from the prior year’s $523.64 billion.

 Etsy has definitely benefited from the market’s expansion.
-With at least 44 million active buyers as of September 2019, the commercial entity enjoyed a population swell of roughly 20% from the year before.
+With over 81 million active buyers as of September 2020, the commercial entity enjoyed a population swell of roughly 77% from the year before.